This video provides instructions on changing the spark plugs and ignition coils on Chrysler 200 vehicles equipped with the 3.6L six-cylinder engine.

 Every 100,000 miles.

-If you don't change your spark plugs at the 100k mile mark, your fuel economy may decrease.
+Your fuel economy may decrease if you don’t change your spark plugs at the 100k mile mark.
 You may notice poor engine performance and acceleration.
 If one of the spark plugs fails, your engine will start to misfire.
 You will experience hesitation and engine shaking.